siberianfox/g2wiki/Homing-g2.md

 	G28.2 | _axes_ | Homing Sequence | Homes all axes present in command.
 At least one axis letter must be present.
 The value (number) must be provided but is ignored.
 	G28.3 | _axes_ | Set Position | Set machine origins for axes specified.
 In this case the values are meaningful.
 This command is useful for zeroing in cases where axes cannot otherwise be homed (e.g. no switches, infinite axis, etc.) (See also G92 Offsets)

 Some limitations / constraints in TinyG homing as currently implemented:
 * The homing sequence is fixed and always starts with the Z axis (if requested).
-The sequence runs ZXYA (but skipping all axes that are not specified in the G28.2 command)
+The sequence runs ZXYA, but skipping all axes that are not specified in the G28.2 command.
-* Supports a single home position.
+* Homing supports a single home position.
 I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers
+* **Homing operations (G28.2 and G28.3) must not be performed in the "middle" of a Gcode file.
+I.e. the machine must be idle (no queued commands) before performing either operation.**

 Note: In high-end CNC machines there is often no user-accessible homing cycle as machine zero is set at the factory and does not need to be set by the end user.
 See [Peter Smid's CNC Programming Handbook, version 2](http://books.google.com/books?id=JNnQ8r5merMC&lpg=PA444&ots=PYOFKP-WtL&dq=Smid%20version3&pg=PA447#v=onepage&q=Smid%20version3&f=false) for details.

 ## Switches
 ### Switch Inputs
+A g2 firmware build has an arbitrary number of digital input pins that may be used for homing.
+On the v9 there are 9 digital inputs.
+Arduino Due based g2 builds may be configured to have many more.

-TinyG v8 has 8 switch inputs pins available on terminal blocks J7 and J8, along with two ground and two 3.3v terminals co-located on these terminal blocks.
+In the v9 these inputs are de-glitched electrically with a resistor-capacitor pair available on terminal blocks J7 and J8, along with two ground and two 3.3v terminals co-located on these terminal blocks.
 These are clearly labeled on the circuit board.
 (See [here](#tinyg-v7-switch-port) for v7 switch pinouts)

 	Signal  | Notes
 	-----|-------------